 In iOS 12 and macOS Mojave, Safari gets solid improvements that will win you back from Chrome — especially if you value your privacy.
-But while safeguarding your privacy and security on the web fuels many of Safari’s great new features, there’s much more Safari goodness to anticipate.
+But while safeguarding your security on the web fuels many of Safari’s great new features, there’s much more goodness to anticipate on iPhone, iPad and Mac.

-Let’s take a look at the upcoming Mac and iOS versions of the Apple web browser.
+Let’s take a look at the Mac and iOS versions of the Apple web browser.

 Instapaper has shut down in Europe.
 Instead of complying with the General Data Protection Regulation, or GDPR, which forces internet companies to stop hoarding your data, the read-later service has closed access for anyone trying to access their account from Europe.
 Clearly the two-years since the GDPR was announced wasn’t enough time to get ready.